Our Practice

 Dr Lauren Franey – Veterinarian

-Lauren is originally from Port Macquarie in NSW.
-She has even worked in the Koala Hospital they have there.
+Lauren is originally from Port Macquarie in NSW and she has worked in the Koala Hospital they have there.
 Growing up on the coast, Lauren never likes to stay away from the beach for too long.
-She likes going camping and enjoying the great outdoors with friends and family.
-Lauren has a Staffy X named Sadie who takes up most of her spare time.
+She likes going camping and enjoying the great outdoors with partner, son and friends.
+Lauren has a staffy named Sadie and a labrador named Tucker who always keeps her on her toes and keeps her bank account low 😆.

 Dr Rebekah Gale